-As of the current fiscal year-end, the Authority had \$7,997,300 invested in net capital assets as reflected in the following schedule, which represents a net decrease (additions less depreciation) of \$62,168 from the end of last fiscal year.
-Increases from renovations being completed at the Eden Place property, property acquisitions in the Business Activities Program, and capital expenditures of Capital Fund Program funds were outpaced by depreciation in the period.
+As of the current fiscal year-end, the Authority had \$8,113,541 invested in net capital assets as reflected in the following schedule, which represents a net decrease (additions less depreciation) of \$116,241 from the end of last fiscal year.
+The majority of additions in the period were from capital expenditures of Capital Fund Program funds.